localstack/docs/content/en/user-guide/aws/lambda/index.md

 ### Trigger the Lambda function URL

-You can now trigger the Lambda function by sending a HTTP POST request to the URL using `cURL` or your REST HTTP client:
+You can now trigger the Lambda function by sending a HTTP POST request to the URL using [curl](https://curl.se/) or your REST HTTP client:

 {{< command >}}
 $ curl -X POST \